Saving Electricity home

 How to install a water heater timer

 On the other hand, installing a heater timer couldn't hurt, and it's pretty cheap to do.
-So let's see how to do it.
+So let's see how to install a timer for an electric heater.
+(Gas water heater timers are even easier -- you just pull off the temperature knob and press the timer up against it.
+See this gas timer manufacturer's website.
+Below we'll cover just the timer for electric heaters.)

 If you're lucky enough have a heater that plugs into a standard electrical outlet, your solution is simple: Plug a regular 120-Volt timer into the outlet, set it, then plug your water heater into the timer.
 You'll be able to use a generic timer, which is cheaper and smaller than a water heater timer.

 But more likely, your water heater is 220 volts, and the power cord goes straight into the heater.
 If that's the case, you'll need a special water heater timer (about $40 at your home improvement store), and you'll have to go through a few more steps to install it.
-Of course, you could always pay an electrician to install it (probably $50 or so, including the house call), but it's not hard to install yourself.
+Of course, you could always pay an electrician to install it (about another $70 or so), but it's not hard to install yourself.
+Standard disclaimer: Electricity can kill you so follow the instructions that come with the timer carefully, or hire an electrician.

 The timer will come with instructions, but here's what you'll be doing: